PavanRangani/docs/docs/prd/family/families.md

 - By default list page is shown as per current login user.
 - User can select any other user from dropdown
 - When other user is selected, it shows list page according to the selected user.
 Means records under Primary, Team member and Not associated group will be shown as per selected user.
-- Actions `Move to lead` and `Move to team member` will be performed on behalf of selected user.
+- Actions `Move to Primary` and `Move to team member` will be performed on behalf of selected user.

 ### UI requirement